AriAng2016/AriAng2016.github.io/README.md

-# PDF Thesis Creator and DynList
+# PDF Thesis Creator and DynMemo